Clement-W/bicycle-counter/README.md

 # Introduction

-The goal of our project is to address the problem of adapting infrastructure to cyclist flows.
-In general, it is difficult to estimate the number of bicycle parking spaces needed for different areas and buildings.
-We therefore want to create an automatic detector and counter of cyclists, working on a Jetson Nano.
-Once our project is completed, it would be possible to capture data about the flow of cyclists at different locations, and use this data to make predictions or estimates of cyclist flows.
-A good predictive model would allow cities or universities to better adapt their infrastructure to the needs of cyclists.
-For a bicycle-first campus like UC Davis, knowing the flux of cyclists according to different areas on campus is very important for the safety of the students.
-To complete this project, we used transfer-learning on the pre-trained object detection model [EfficientDet-D1](https://arxiv.org/abs/1911.09070).
-The main model has been trained for 2 days on an NVIDIA 3060TI which led to a very efficient model in various situations.
-The images used to train the model come from the [Cyclist Dataset for Object Recognition](https://www.kaggle.com/datasets/semiemptyglass/cyclist-dataset) published by [1] in 2016. **REMOVE IF NOT: Then, we implemented an algorithmic-based tracking system that allow us to count the number of cyclists detected on a video flux.**
+Generally, it is difficult to estimate the number of bicycle parking spaces for different areas.
+Our project addresses cyclist flows.
+We wanted to create an automatic detector for cyclists (and in addition, if possible, a counter), with the help of a Jetson Nano.
+With our project, it would be possible make predictions or estimates of cyclist flow by capturing the flow of cyclists at different locations.
+A predictive model would allow cities and universities to better adapt their infrastructure to the needs of cyclists.

+To complete this project, we used transfer-learning on a pre-trained object detection model [EfficientDet-D1](https://arxiv.org/abs/1911.09070).
+The main model was trained for 2 days on an NVIDIA 3060TI, leading to a very efficient model.
+The images training data come from the [Cyclist Dataset for Object Recognition](https://www.kaggle.com/datasets/semiemptyglass/cyclist-dataset) published by [1] in 2016. **REMOVE IF NOT: Then, we implemented an algorithmic-based tracking system that allow us to count the number of cyclists detected on a video flux.**

-To test our model, you can send your images or urls to the gradio demo accessible [here](https://clement-w.github.io/cyclists-counter/).
+To test our model, we filmed a quick 30 second video on campus and ran inference on it.
+More about that later.
+If you would like to try, you may send your images or urls to the gradio demo accessible [here](https://clement-w.github.io/cyclists-counter/).
 This demo is also available in [Hugging Face Spaces](https://huggingface.co/spaces/clement-w/cyclists-detection).

 # Methods

-All the work that have been done for this project is reproductible.
+All work done for this project is reproductible.
 To download our dataset and install the required softwares and libraries, you can follow the instructions in [Setup-requirements](#Setup-requirements).

 <!-- #region -->
 ## Data Exploration